elunna/nerfhack-changelog/README.md

 * Wielding and unwielding **curved swords** takes 0 turns.
 * **Morning stars and flails** can stun monsters (or the player) on critical hits.
 Player must be skilled or better.
 * Special weapon effects (like rogue backstab, flail stunning, and samurai katana weapon smashing) have been enabled when two-weaponing.
-* **Crossbows** no longer grant multishot, instead their damage output is multiplied by your skill (dnh)
+* **Crossbows** no longer grant multishot, instead their damage output is multiplied by your skill (dNetHack)
 * **Boomerangs** will can pass through enemies on hit.
 * **Polearms** can be used to trigger traps (Fourk).
 * **Polearms and lances** can be pounded when blind (as long as you can sense the target)
 * **Daggers and knives** have a small chance to mulch.
 If non-cursed, the probability is 1 in 100.
 If cursed, they go through the same checks as other mulchable projectiles.
 * **Bows and crossbows** are two-handed.
-* Ported the modified version of L's Bullwhip Patch (xnh).
+* Ported the modified version of L's Bullwhip Patch (xNetHack).
 * **All *launchers* can contribute to missile projectile damage **(adapted from SpliceHack); the damage is calculated as d(x/3), where x is the current enchantment of the launcher.
-* **war hammers** have been changed from a one-handed weapon into a competitive two-handed weapon (xnh).
+* **war hammers** have been changed from a one-handed weapon into a competitive two-handed weapon (xNetHack).
 They now deal 2d6 vs small monsters and 2d8 vs large

 #### Slings
-* Projectiles receive a strength bonus when using slings (xnh).
+* Projectiles receive a strength bonus when using slings (xNetHack).
 However, this bonus is 3/4'th what is normally granted.
 * Gem class projectiles do minimal damage vs thick-skinned monsters or unsolid monsters.
 * Launching gem class projectiles from slings has the potential to instakill H

 ### Armor changes
 * reduced weight of most armors by 50 aum (K-Mod)
-* reduced weight of elven gear by about 1/3'rd (Evil)
+* reduced weight of elvish gear by about 1/3'rd (EvilHack)
 * reduced weight of dwarvish shields to 75
-* kicking boots supersede thick_skinned monster or burdened status (Splice)
+* kicking boots supersede thick_skinned monster or burdened status (SpliceHack)
 * mud boots provide protection from wrapping attacks
 * hiking boots let you avoid pit traps
-* hiking boots provide extra carrying capacity (dnh)
+* hiking boots provide extra carrying capacity (dNetHack)
-* old gloves are immune to erosion damage (dnh)
+* old gloves are immune to erosion damage (dNetHack)
-* padded gloves provide an extra point of AC (dnh)
+* padded gloves provide an extra point of AC (dNetHack)
 * leather gloves provide 0AC (NetHack Brass)
-* combat boots provide 1AC and +1 to-hit (dnh)
+* combat boots provide 1AC and +1 to-hit (dNetHack)
-* jungle boots provide protection from wounded legs (dnh)
+* jungle boots provide protection from wounded legs (dNetHack)
 * kicking boots allow kicking even when your legs are wounded
 * oilskin cloaks let you slip effortlessly out of web traps
 * increased weight of dwarvish mithril coats to 200 aum